-We agree that this will not be the best application you’ll ever make.
-But it is the starting point to see the complete process from beginning to end, and ensure everything works.
+We agree that it will not be the best application you make in your life.
+But it is the starting point to see the complete process from beginning to end, and to ensure that everything works.

 So let’s get to it! 👇